nlp-waseda/comet-atomic-ja/README.md

 ## Data

-The graph is in JSON Lines format.
+The graphs are in JSON Lines format.
 Each line contains an event and its inferences for the four relation types, derived from those in ATOMIC.

 We rearranged the relation types in ATOMIC by considering the two dimensions: *inference categories* and *time series*.